njason/grow_recipe/README.md

-# Grow Recipe Python Wrapper
+# Grow Recipe Python SDK

-A python module to provide functionality to the [Grow Recipe Schema](https://github.com/njason/grow-recipe-schema)
+A python package to provide functionality to the [Grow Recipe Schema](https://github.com/njason/grow-recipe-schema)

 NOTE: [lxml](https://lxml.de/) is not a requirement, however grow recipes cannot be validated against a schema without it.
 To validate grow recipes during run time, install lxml through pip:

 `$ pip install lxml`

 Alternatively, you can manually validate grow recipes using a XML Schema validator, such as [xmllint](http://xmlsoft.org/xmllint.html).

-### Debian xmllint install:
-` $ apt install libxml2-utils`
+Refer [here](https://github.com/njason/grow-recipe-schema#install-xmllint) for installation instructions.

 ## Installation